SDooman/sdooman.github.io/_posts/2023-06-18-ruining-digits.markdown

 ![Tricky](/img/tricky.jpeg)

-I hope that you solve this one quickly and enjoyably.
-I'm embarassed to say I spent 45 minutes trying to solve it, while at work, and didn't succeed.
+I hope that you solve this one quickly and enjoyably -  I didn't.
+It took 45 minutes, while at work, and I didn't even succeed.
 This infuriating encounter reminded me of this quote I first read in Peter Norvig's [Sudoku](https://norvig.com/sudoku.html) post:

 > Sudoku is "a denial of service attack on human intellect".